Head Of Pricing Jobs: Things Managers Will Never Tell You About Pricing 🤑

 Interviews, CVs, references or even gut feel alone will not give you enough information to make good selection decisions for pricing director job descriptions.
 Most pricing manager interviews questions are not reflective of real-life pricing scenarios, they’re artificial.

 It’s also really difficult to tell if a pricing director or commercial executive has good interpersonal skills or strategic influencing capability based on their often highly polished performance.
 A lot of answers pre-rehearsed interview responses.
 Interviews are not real life, they don’t get the best or the worse out of people.

-Granted, every executive should prepare well for interviews as best they can: Preparation shows respect for you and the business.
+Granted, every executive should prepare well for interviews as best they can.
+Preparation shows respect for you and the business.
 Mostly, people also want to make a good impression during a meeting or interview (this is only natural).
 But the point to draw out here is that we shouldn’t presume that someone is being 100% authentic when they answer pricing manager interview questions.

 It takes courage for a candidate to say “I don’t know” during an interview

 It also takes someone with the self-awareness to provide an honest picture of what they can and can’t do.
 Hence, most people lack that sort of courage and conform to safe, predictable answers.
 Many people fear that a lack of pricing skills and knowledge will count against them.
 And are they wrong?

 From a personal perspective, we talk with senior directors, managers, and analyst daily.
 Very rarely do we meet an executive with the capacity to have a frank and informed discussion about their pricing issues or mistakes.

 There is a very little mature and open discussion about areas of development, aspirations, concerns and possible skills gaps in pricing and revenue management.

 We’ve also read thousands of commercial executive CVs for head of pricing jobs and pricing director job descriptions.
 Hence, some of them don’t even mention an interest or passion for strategic pricing at all.
 Others list every pricing skill, revenue management software or systems, and challenge under the sun.